nbooker99/lab-10-slr-course-evals/lab-10.md

 > how much of the variation in evaluation scores is explained by beauty
 > ratings?

-The adjusted R-squared in this model is .03.
-It indicates that beauty ratings explain 3% of variation in evaluation scores.
+The R-squared in this model indicates that beauty ratings explain 3.50% of variation in evaluation scores.

 # Part 3: Linear regression with a categorical predictor